 Testifying in criminal court can be nerve-wracking.
-The stakes are high and, in most cases, someone’s freedom is on the line.
+The stakes are high and, in many cases, someone’s freedom is on the line.
 It’s imperative to put your best foot forward and answer questions to the best of your memory.
 In an effort to lessen the stress and help you feel more comfortable on the witness stand, here’s nine tips for testifying in court.

 1. Be Prepared

 It’s important to think about your testimony ahead of time and to review any materials at your disposal before walking into court.
 Refresh your memory by thinking back to the time in question and recalling as many details as possible.
-Don’t try to predict questions and memorize answers, however.
+Don’t try to predict questions and memorize answers.
 If your testimony comes across as scripted, you could lose credibility with the judge or jury.
 It’s also a good idea to familiarize yourself with courtroom etiquette, such as standing when the judge enters the courtroom, silencing your cellphone and spitting out your gum.

 2. Dress Appropriately